IT2901Nordic2024/frontend/README.md

 If you wish to run a specific test file instead of all tests, you can use the `--spec` flag followed by the path to the test file:

 `npx cypress run --spec "cypress/e2e/test_file.spec.ts"`

+## Prettier

+If you wish to run prettier across all files, run:

+`npx prettier --write .`